loomnetwork/loom-sdk-documentation/docs/loom-backup.md

 * Restore `chaindata/config/node_key.json` from the correct backup.
 * Run `loom nodekey` from the working directory to see the configured NODE_KEY.

-If you are restoring to a cluster that has previously been deployed to (Eg we set up a blank cluster using ansible, which includes setting up the NODE_KEYS). you can use the [mangleDCBackupServiceDefinition.sh](https://github.com/loomnetwork/go-loom/tree/master/backup/utils/mangleDCBackupServiceDefinition.sh) to grab the existing IPs from `/etc/systemd/system/$SERVICE_NAME`, along with the NODE_KEYS from the relevant backup to create a new `/etc/systemd/system/$SERVICE_NAME`.
+If you are restoring to a cluster that has previously been deployed to (Eg we set up a blank cluster using ansible, which includes setting up the NODE_KEYS). you can use the [mangleDCBackupServiceDefinition.sh](https://github.com/loomnetwork/loom-sdk-documentation/blob/master/scripts/backup/mangleDCBackupServiceDefinition.sh) to grab the existing IPs from `/etc/systemd/system/$SERVICE_NAME`, along with the NODE_KEYS from the relevant backup to create a new `/etc/systemd/system/$SERVICE_NAME`.
 You will need to do this on each node, because each node excludes its own details.

 ## Solutions to common problems

-### Unexpected IDs, Keys, Tockens in the logs
+### Unexpected IDs, Keys, Tokens in the logs

 Almost certainly this is a miss-match between the `--peers` in `/etc/systemd/system/$SERVICE_NAME` and the values in `chaindata/config/node_key.json`.
+Assuming you trust all of the nodes, the easiest way to fix it is to look at values in the logs and search in `/etc/systemd/system/$SERVICE_NAME` for what it found, and replace it with what it expected.